I Built Alexandria for My AI Agents

 Q: What happens if I store low-quality learnings?

 Alexandria won’t let you.
-Quality filter requires 9+ scores and 0.7+ confidence.
-I tried storing a mediocre learning once (quality score 7.5).
+Quality filter requires 9+ scores and 0.7+ confidence (all configurable).
+I’ve tested storing a mediocre learning once (quality score 7.5).
 System rejected it.
 Only high-quality knowledge gets through.

 Q: Is my data secure?